tadejf84/boilerpressWP/src/fonts/readme.md

+## FONTS FILES
-## your font files go to this folder
+Your fonts files go to this folder.
+Webpack will move them automatically to dist/fonts.
-## they get moved automatically to dist/fonts
-A modern, minimal WordPress starter theme